Advertiser disclosure

 How to Read a Financial Aid Award Letter (With Examples)

 If you have applied for financial aid and been accepted to a college, you will receive a financial aid award letter.
-The financial aid award letter is important, because it allows students to compare various financial aid packages.
+This award letter is important because it allows students to compare various financial aid packages.

 That’s why we are here to help you!
 This way you can compare your financial aid offers and pick the best option.